waldzellai/MCPBench/README.md

 - [🚰 Cite](#cite)

 # 🔥 News
 + `Apr.
+29, 2025` 🌟 Update the code for evaluating the MCP Server Package within GAIA.
++ `Apr.
 14, 2025` 🌟 We are proud to announce that MCPBench is now open-sourced.

 # 🛠️ Installation